 top of page

-This practice arose from living within an environment of constant loudness, unpredictability, and fear.
-Amid the noise and demand, I discovered the necessity of carving out silence, softness, and spaces of peace.
-Painting became not just a creative act, but a lifeline — my way to process trauma, hold onto moments of beauty, and remind myself that quietness exists.
-It became a place where I could breathe more fully, where time slowed down enough to notice subtle shifts in feeling and perception.
-I paint with the intention of creating a visual representation of healing: blurred memories of childhood places, floral still lifes that evoke home and impermanence, figures poised like timeless sculptures.
+My practice arose from living within an environment of constant loudness, unpredictability, and fear.
+Amid that noise, I discovered the necessity of carving out silence and spaces of peace.
+Painting became not just a creative act, but a lifeline.
+It was my way to process trauma, hold onto moments of beauty, and remind myself that quietness exists.

 Ultimately, my paintings are my way of saying that the way out is within.
-That quiet, that place, that healing exists right now, and we can go there whenever we need.
-Through softness, through reflection, through the act of slowing down, we can reconnect with ourselves and with each other.
-The work becomes both an offering and a reminder — that even in the midst of noise, uncertainty, or change, there is always a space of stillness available to us.
+Through stillness, reflection, and a return to both nature and the self, we can reconnect with ourselves, with each other, and with something larger than us.
+The work becomes both an offering and a reminder, that even in the midst of noise, uncertainty, and repetition across generations, there is always a space of quiet available to us.

 chloe saron in studio_feb 2026.jpg